GermanZero-de/localzero-generator-core/README.rst

 LocalZero is a community project providing a tool that can not only determine green house gas budgets but also final energy consumptions per sector for a given city/district and target year.
 In addition, the tool informs costs and the most important measures required to become carbon neutral.

-More information on the methodology can be found in our documentation on readthedocs.
+More information on the methodology can be found in our documentation on readthedocs: https://localzero-generator.readthedocs.io/en/latest/.

 - 19.03.2018 Important Note!
     - The LocalZero Generator is not yet usable by people outside of GermanZero, as some required data is proprietary.
 However, the tool can be tested on our website: germanzero.de/loesungen/localzero.
 Future work will include the development of a REST API Service.